-We are working with Studio 1 - Toi Tu and Auckland Council to deliver an animation project for young people.
-Twelve young animators are producing a series of short films about what makes a city fun, friendly and safe for children.
+Studio 1 - Toi Tu and Auckland Council commissioned this animation project for young people.
+Twelve young animators produced a series of short films about what makes a city fun, friendly and safe for children.
 The finished work will be shown widely as part of this international initiative supported by Unicef NZ.
 Visit the Child Friendly Cities web site for further information.

-We are working in partnership with AUT Art and Design students, Titirangi Private Kindergarden and the local community to help them rebuild their playground.
-Over three months we will develop a series of design solutions which support imaginative self directed play and learning.
+We worked in partnership with AUT Art and Design students, Titirangi Private Kindergarden and the local community to help them rebuild their playground.
+Over three months we developed a series of design solutions which support imaginative self directed play and learning.

 AUT Art and Design recently set up a 16mm B&W film resource.
 We worked with staff and students to help deliver the first of an ongoing series of production courses focusing on artists' film making practice and the history of structural materialist film.

-The company moved to Titirangi in West Auckland, New Zealand in July 2014.
+The company moved to Titirangi in Auckland, New Zealand in July 2014.
 The move allowed Britta to take up a new post as Lecturer in Digital Design at Auckland University of Technology.
-We chose Titirangi as it has long been a centre for the arts in the region, with two large art centres on our doorstep.
+We chose Titirangi as it has long been a centre for the arts in the region, with Te Uru Contemporary Art Gallery and two other art galleries on our doorstep.
 We plan to continue managing community arts projects from our new home in the Waitakeres.

-The company changed its name to Media Projects to reflect its new location in the west of Auckland.
+The company changed its name to Media Projects to reflect its new location in West Auckland.

 We worked in partnership with Stalham High School to run a 10 day festival of poetry, literature and animation at the school.
 Several leading poets ran creative writing workshops, and over 100 students developed their work into video poems and animations.
-A resource for teachers will be published as a web site later in the year.
+A resource for teachers is now available here.
 The project was funded via an Arts Council of England Grants for the Arts award.